 Multiple marine initiatives will be taking place in the NSB over the next few years, including:

 Most of these initiatives are a collaboration of two or more of the NSB MPA governance partners and each process requires some level of ongoing engagement with stakeholders and other governments.
 The extent and nature of that engagement will be determined by decisions and commitments made by the partner agencies associated with each initiative.

 In order to make the best use of everyone’s time and resources, and to build awareness of the interconnectedness of these initiatives, efforts will be made to co-ordinate engagement amongst these initiatives.
 To the extent possible, network governance partners will seek to co-ordinate timing of meetings across these initiatives to make things more convenient and efficient for stakeholders and staff.

-Regional forums will be held during key phases of the planning process when it is deemed more efficient and effective to communicate with relevant stakeholders and local governments collectively and for participants from different parts of the bioregion to hear diverse interests and ideas from each other.
-These forums may be multi-day events in which sector leaders, stakeholders, local governments, partners and/or interested parties will have the opportunity to meet and discuss information, provide advice and input to MPATT, and build working relationships.
-Facilitators will be used to help guide forum agendas, make sure meetings are fair and inclusive, ensure objectives and outcomes are accomplished, and document the results.
-Activities during these forums may include presentations, break-out sessions, Q&As, and/or information collection, as appropriate.
+Bioregional forums will be held during key phases of the planning process to communicate with relevant stakeholders and local governments collectively and to provide opportunities for participants from different parts of the bioregion to exchange diverse interests and ideas.
+These forums may be multi-day events in which stakeholders, local governments, partners and/or interested parties will have the opportunity to meet and discuss information, provide advice and input to MPATT, and build working relationships.
+Facilitators may be used to help guide forum agendas, ensure objectives are clear and outcomes accomplished and document the results.
+Activities may include presentations, break-out sessions, Q&As, and/or information collection, as appropriate.

-Webinars will be used periodically in the planning process as an efficient and effective means of sharing information with regional and sub-regional stakeholders and local governments.
-Documents to support information being profiled in a webinar will be sent out in advance, and there will be time for participants to comment on content and provide input following the online meeting.
+Webinars may be used periodically in the planning process to share information with bioregional and sub-regional stakeholders and local governments.
+Documents to support information being profiled in a webinar will be sent out in advance, when possible, and there will be time for participants to comment on content and provide input following the online meeting.